-During a Level 1 training course today the question was asked how strong are these belts.
+During a Cave and Mine Leader training course the question was asked how strong are these belts.
 So we put a few around a tree, attached a load cell and rope to the belt with an oval krab and pulled like hell!

 Three belts were pulled to over 3 kN and none (not even a really old belt) failed, nor showed any sign of damage.